Brandon Marsh (baseball): Philadelphia Phillies (2022–present)

 On August 2, 2022, the Angels traded Marsh to the Philadelphia Phillies in exchange for catching prospect Logan O'Hoppe.
-Philadelphia, who had lacked a long-term center field option, had targeted Marsh during the previous offseason, but were unable to acquire him until the MLB trading deadline.
+Philadelphia, who had lacked a long-term center field option, had targeted Marsh during the previous offseason, but had been unable to acquire him until the MLB trading deadline.
 On August 17, during a game against the Cincinnati Reds, Marsh suffered a bone bruise in his knee and injured his ankle when he ran into the outfield wall at Great American Ball Park.
-He was placed on the 10-day injured list and returned on August 27.
+He was placed on the 10-day injured list, and returned on August 27.
+On August 31 Marsh hit his first triple as a Phillie in an 18-2 win against the Arizona Diamondbacks.

-In the 2022 regular season he batted .245/.295/.384 between the two teams in 424 at bats, with 28 walks and 158 strikeouts.
+In the 2022 regular season, he batted .245/.295/.384 between the two teams in 424 at bats, with 28 walks and 158 strikeouts.